sabvillainy/ai-blog/README.md

 # Artificial Intelligent's Blog
-Welcome to the repository for "Artificial Intelligent's Blog," a project created as an assignment for my "Internet Programming" course.
+Welcome to the repository for "Artificial Intelligent's Blog," a project created as an assignment for my "[Internet Programming](https://vs.ieu.edu.tr/cp/en/syllabus/type/read/id/MBP+102)" lecture.
 This blog is dedicated to exploring the fascinating world of artificial intelligence (AI), its tools, and applications.
 Below you will find an overview of the project and its features.

 ## Overview
 "Artificial Intelligent's Blog" is a blog website designed to provide comprehensive information about artificial intelligence.
 The site covers basic concepts of AI, introduces various AI tools such as ChatGPT, DALL-E, Sora, and Copilot, and offers detailed articles, images, and videos for each tool.
 Additionally, the site includes sections about the author and a contact form to facilitate communication.